Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Bengals covered the spread in their only game when underdogs by 3 points or more.

-- Cincinnati's games this season have gone over the total in one out of four opportunities (25%).

-- This season the Bengals average just two fewer points per game (23) than the Packers give up (25).
+- The Bengals average 23 points per game, comparable to the 25 the Packers surrender.

-- In games that Cincinnati amasses more than 311.5 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Cincinnati churns out more than 311.5 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Bengals have five giveaways this season, while the Packers have six takeaways.